 Top 4 Web Developer Interviewer Mistakes and How to Avoid Them

 Interviewing web developers is hard work.
-Using a boilerplate list of interview questions simply isn’t going to cut it.
+Using a boilerplate list of interview questions, simply isn’t going to cut it.
 You’ll need to craft a custom interview script according to your business’s needs.

-In order to do that, you’ll need to avoid the most common web developer interview mistakes.
+To do that, you’ll need to avoid the most common web developer interview mistakes.
 Here are the top 4 interview mistakes interviewers make and how to avoid them:

 1. Not Asking for a Portfolio

 The portfolio is the most integral step of hiring a web developer.
 It demonstrates what the candidate believes his or her best skill may be.
 This is important for a variety of reasons.
 For one, it’s hard to get a feel for a candidate with just their resume alone.
-Secondly, it’s a good way to gauge not only the quality of work but the consistency of that work.
+Secondly, it’s a good way to gauge not only the quality of work, but the consistency of that work.

 Asking for the development portfolio before the interview is the preferred method.
 Why?
 This way you’ll be able to come up with important follow-up questions about their resume.